 However, there are some share transactions that qualify for reliefs or exemptions.
 They can reduce the amount of Stamp Duty you pay or are exempt from Stamp Duty altogether.

 If you pay too much Stamp Duty on a transaction you may be able to claim a refund within 2 years of the date of the stamped document.
-Therefore the documentation must be updated within 2 years of the execution to implement a refund.
+To implement a refund, the documentation must be updated within two years following the execution.
+During the first two years following an execution, documentation must be updated for a refund to be effective.
 The Stamp Office will email you if they need more information to support your claim.
-A refund will be granted if the tax was paid after the refund agreement is approved, usually with interest.
+Taxes paid after an agreement was authorized will be refunded without interest .

-So if the refunds you’re applying for is £150,000 or more you can ask for payment by CHAPS electronic transfer.
+So if the refund you’re applying for is £150,000 or more you can ask for payment by CHAPS electronic transfer.
 You’ll need to include your bank details with your claim.

 UK shares bought from abroad

-- You still have to pay Stamp Duty and get the transfer documents stamped if you buy shares in a UK company while abroad.
+- You must still pay Stamp Duty and get the transfer documentation stamped even if you acquire shares in a UK firm while abroad.